Two’s trouble when three’s a crowd…

 Second Marvellous Michael Caine Blogathon 2019

 This review was added to my Second Marvellous Michael Caine Blogathon.
 Other reviews with this cast include Dyan Cannon in Heaven Can Wait.
-Michael Caine stars in Surrender, The Swarm, Dressed to Kill, The Hand, Bullseye, The Prestige and 5 of his 70s and 80 Retro Reviews.
+Michael Caine stars in The Fourth Protocol, Surrender, The Swarm, Dressed to Kill, The Hand, Bullseye, The Prestige and 5 of his 70s and 80 Retro Reviews.
 Christopher Reeve starred in Somewhere in Time which was reviewed both HERE and HERE.
 He also featured in Superman HERE and HERE.